Dberrah/Multi_Agent_Protocol_XAI/README.md

 ```

 For the experimentations, the script bench.sh needs to be in the same directory as debategraph_generation.py and Protocol.py.
-Run the following command :
+To run it, use the following command :
 ```bash
 ./bench.sh
 ```